It’s gone from inconvenient and frustrating to becoming a serious threat to many Canadian families and businesses.

 Expensive fuel drives up the cost of everything we buy.
 Even the cost of barging crude to coastal refineries and trucking fuel to the pumps is increased by the cost of oil.
 Food, consumer goods, travel and delivery services like Amazon are all affected by the high cost of fuel.

 What you may not have considered if you run a business is what inflation is doing—right this minute—to your accounts receivable.

-As of this writing, Canada’s inflation rate has reached 6.7%—a 31-year high.
+As of this writing, Canada’s inflation rate has unexpectedly jumped again.

-That means your receivables are decreasing in value at the same rate as if you were paying extra interest at nearly 7% on them.
+That means your receivables are decreasing in value at the same rate as if you were paying extra interest on them.